The Mystery of Al Capone's Vaults: Broadcast

-Rivera hosted the special The Mystery of Al Capone's Vaults, broadcast live on April 21, 1986.
+The Mystery of Al Capone's Vaults was broadcast live on April 21, 1986.
 It was two hours long, including commercials.
 It was highly anticipated for its potential to reveal great riches or dead bodies on live television.
-The show included the presence of a medical examiner should bodies be found, and agents from the Internal Revenue Service to collect any of Capone's money.
+Present were a medical examiner, should bodies be found, and agents from the Internal Revenue Service to collect any of Capone's money.
 Most of the show comprised a documentary about gangsters and the prohibition era.

 When the vault was opened, it contained only dirt and empty bottles, including one Rivera claimed was for moonshine bathtub gin.
 After several attempts to dig further into the vault, Rivera admitted defeat and voiced his disappointment to the viewers, apologizing as he thanked the excavation team for their efforts.
 Although it gathered criticism and became infamous for its disappointing ending, the program was the most-watched syndicated television special that year with an estimated audience of 30 million.
 After the show, Rivera was quoted as saying "seems like we struck out".

 Geraldo said on the April 20, 2016, edition of the Fox News Channel program The Five that he went right across the street and got "tequila drunk" after the special aired, then went back to his hotel room and put the "do not disturb" sign on the door.
 In his 1991 autobiography Exposing Myself, he wrote: "My career was not over, I knew, but had just begun.
 And all because of a silly, high-concept stunt that failed to deliver on its titillating promise."

 Reception

-Thirty million people watched, making The Mystery Of Al Capone’s Vaults the highest-rated syndicated special in history.
+Thirty million people watched, making The Mystery of Al Capone’s Vaults the highest-rated syndicated special in history.
 At the time of broadcast, it drew mockery.
 The New York Daily News accused the show of glamorizing Capone.
 However, Tribune Entertainment was pleased with the high ratings, which outperformed major shows such as The Cosby Show and Family Ties.
 The show drew high ratings even when it was broadcast later on the west coast after news had spread.
 In 2023, Rolling Stone listed the special as one of the worst decisions in television history, saying "it remains one of the most famous non-events in TV history".

 Retrospective analysis has framed the broadcast as a success for its high ratings and helping build Rivera's career as an "affable ringmaster for crazy televised stunts".
 The A.V.
-Club wrote that the special was "slick" and that Revera was a "charismatic performer who commands the small screen with blustery confidence ...
+Club wrote that the special was "slick" and that Rivera was a "charismatic performer who commands the small screen with blustery confidence ...
 When he can’t deliver the goods, he plays it off with a winningly apologetic smile".